-Pasteitje met Ragout is a holiday classic from the Netherlands.
-These puff pastry shells are filled with a creamy chicken and mushroom gravy and are the perfect appetizer for your holiday menu.
+A recipe for Pasteitje met Ragout (Dutch Puff Pastries with Chicken Mushroom Gravy)!
+This holiday classic from the Netherlands pairs puff pastry shells with a creamy chicken and mushroom gravy.

 In the Netherlands, the puff pastry shells are readily available in the frozen section of supermarkets.
 I have also seen prepackaged puff pastry shells by Pepperidge Farm here in the United States, but have not tried them yet.
 If not available, Pasteitjes can be made fairly easily using sheets of puff pastry.

 If frozen, thaw the puff pastry sheet(s) at room temperature until pliable (1-2 hours).
 Roll on a lightly floured surface to create and even sheet and remove any creases.

 Use a 4 inch (10 centimeter) circle cutter (I used a scalloped one to make a more decorative outline) or the edges of a bowl and a knife to cut out as many circles as you can from the puff pastry sheet.

 Use a smaller cutter, about 3 inches (7.5 centimeters), to cut out smaller circles from half of the 4 inch (10 centimeter) circles.
 This will create borders to make the puff pastry into a cup shape and the smaller circle created can be used as a lid.